adityas0204/fullstack-open/notes/part3 - Programming a server with NodeJS and Express/b deploying to internet.md

 # [Deploying app to internet](https://fullstackopen.com/en/part3/deploying_app_to_internet)

 - We will connect the _notes_ app frontend to the backend
-- Frontend could aks for notes from json-server backend on address http://localhost:3001/notes
+- Frontend could ask for notes from json-server backend on address http://localhost:3001/notes
-  - New backend has diff structure, and notes at http://localhost:3001/api/notes
+  - New backend has different structure, and notes at http://localhost:3001/api/notes
 - Change `baseUrl` var to reflect this:

 ```js